|title||Why does my RG Score decrease?|

 It is recalculated once per week, so depending on your interactions and the content you have added to your profile, it is likely that your new score will appear with the next update.

 Asking questions, providing helpful answers, or adding data and figures are all good ways to improve your RG Score.
 If your peers think it's worthwhile, they will likely give you feedback, which will affect your score.
 By connecting with other researchers and contributing high-quality content, your score will increase.
 Please also make sure that any articles published in journals are correctly linked to the journal they were published in.
-See Editing research items for more information about linking your publications to their journals.
+See Editing publications for more information about linking your publications to their journals.

 |title||How does the RG Score account for quality?|